As all parents know, children can cause havoc in the home. And even when they're not actually causing havoc, they can still cause damage.

 Accidental damage explained

-Standard contents policies include an element of cover for accidental damage - including stereo equipment and glass-in furniture - but they don't cover accidental damage to other goods or actual furnishings.
+Standard contents policies include an element of cover for accidental damage - including things like stereo equipment and glass in furniture - but they likely won't cover accidental damage to other goods or actual furnishings.

-So, if you have young children, or often have children visiting your home, it may be worth paying an extra premium for accidental damage cover to be added to your policy.
+So, if you have young children it may be worth paying an extra premium for accidental damage cover to be added to your policy.
+That way you can protect the things that would be costly to replace.

 You can then relax in the knowledge that you will be protected in the event of “damage that occurs suddenly as a result of an unexpected and non-deliberate external action”.